 - Use Mod_rewrite

 - Compress pages so they’re served more quickly to visitors.
 (Recommended)

 - Cache rebuild.
 Serve a super cache file to anonymous users while a new file is being generated.

 - Click on Update options

-If you get an error like difference in mod_rewrite or .htaccess rule, under advnace tab option comes to Mod rewrites rule and click on “Update mod_Rewrite rules”
+If you get an error like difference in mod_rewrite or .htaccess rule, under advance tab option comes to Mod rewrites rule and click on “Update mod_Rewrite rules.”

-Once you have set up both the tabs, it’s time to check if Super cache plugin is serving cached file or not.
-Simply go to Easy tab and use option of test cache under “Cache tester“.
+Once you have set up both the tabs, it’s time to check if Super Cache plugin is serving cached file or not.
+Simply go to the Easy tab and use the option of test cache under “Cache tester“.
 And if everything goes fine, your Super cache setup is finally done.

 So, which cache plugin are you using?
 Have you used Super cache before?
 How’s your experience with them?